 Red River Scramble is a free grassroots adventure motorcycle rally; eastern Kentucky is my favorite place to ride, and I want to share that experience with other motorcyclists.
 This year the event will begin on Thursday, September 28th, run until Sunday, October 1st, and will be primarily held at the Lago Linda Hideaway near Beattyville, Kentucky.

 Nestled in the Appalachian foothills of eastern Kentucky, Red River Gorge is a canyon system littered with sandstone cliffs, rock shelters, waterfalls, and natural arches.
-The paved roads in and around the gorge are some of the best in the Bluegrass State, meanwhile the off-road riding offers adventure seekers challenges over a myriad of conditions and intimate access to some of the area’s unique scenery.
+The paved roads in and around the gorge are some of the best in the Bluegrass State, meanwhile, the off-road riding offers adventure seekers challenges over all types of terrain, with intimate access to some of the area’s unique scenery.

 Red River Scramble is a FREE, self-guided, “Choose Your Own Adventure” motorcycle rally.
 Attendees are encouraged to make new friends and put groups together to go out and ride the great roads and trails Kentucky has to offer.
 Local roads are some of my favorite stretches of twisty pavement, and the nearby “trails” offer challenges for all skill levels (Off-road riding is NOT required; see Where to Ride for more information).

 The “unofficial” start of the rally is lunch at Miguel’s Pizza on Thursday, with two whole days of adventure riding to follow.
 As I said, admission is free, so riders are also responsible for making their own lodging and food arrangements.
 Lago Linda will be selling a limited number of meals at the Country Cafe at select times; be sure to check in with Lago Linda if you’re interested in taking advantage of that convenience.